H0llyW00dzZ/GoGenAI-Terminal-Chat/README.md

 - [ ] **Improve Contextual Prompts for AI when the user invokes other commands like `:help`**
 - [ ] **Automated Summarize a Conversation**
 > [!NOTE]
-> The `Automated Summarize a Conversation` feature is designed to automatically summarize a conversation similar to [ChatGPTNextWeb](https://github.com/ChatGPTNextWeb/ChatGPT-Next-Web), but it is built in a terminal.
+> The `Automated Summarize a Conversation` feature is designed to automatically summarize a conversation similarly to [ChatGPTNextWeb](https://github.com/ChatGPTNextWeb/ChatGPT-Next-Web).
+However, it is built in a terminal interface, making it more accessible and affordable than `OpenAI` (`e.g. too expensive just for summarizing a conversation`).
+Additionally, since this terminal interface is written in Go, it enables the creation of simple, secure, and scalable systems 🤪.

 ## 🕵️‍♂️ HACKING
 Available [`here`](SECURITY.md)